 Short discs are extremely popular currently for their versatility, as they can be used directly on to stubble creating a stale seedbed and encouraging early weed germination or “chitting”.
 They can also be used on top of ploughing and early cultivation to break it down into a softer seedbed ready for planting.

 Cultivators are simple to maintain with wearing parts readily available from most parts dealers.
 Care should be taken when using cultivators not to turn while the machine is in work saving undue strain on the machine.
 Moving parts such as bearings and pivots should be regularly greased to extend the life of the machine.
-A properly maintained cultivator will be give years of fairly low cost service.
+A properly maintained cultivator will give years of fairly low-cost service.

-Ellis Machinery have been leading the way in quality used cultivation equipment for over two decades and have a large stock of cultivators from many of the leading brands such as:
+Ellis Machinery has been leading the way in quality used cultivation equipment for over two decades and have a large stock of cultivators from many of the leading brands such as:

 As one of the nation’s leading suppliers to the agricultural industry, with more than 25 years’ experience, we have the knowledge to help you get the best deal.
 Our 6-Acre site has hundreds of machines in stock.
 We’re conveniently located in central England.

 Our customer-centric approach is at the core of everything we do, ensuring all the farmers that choose us as their equipment partner save time and money while making the best decisions for their needs.
 Contact us today by calling 01926 640 637, sending an email to firstname.lastname@example.org, or by using the form on our website.
 Discover the ways we can help - you won’t regret it!